rpm-software-management/dnf5/doc/commands/group.8.rst

     | Used with ``install`` and ``remove`` commands.

 ``--allowerasing``
-    | Allow erasing of installed packages to resolve any potential dependency problems.
+    | Allow removing of installed packages to resolve any potential dependency problems.
     | Used with ``install`` and ``upgrade`` commands.

 ``--skip-broken``